jwei26/java-class-graph/README.md

 5. Create a pull request.

 Before submitting a pull request, please ensure that your code follows the project's coding style and conventions.

-## License

-This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for more information.